kjellwinblad/erlang-org/_posts/2021-10-07-parallel-signal-sending-optimization.md

 short time.
 This lock can become a scalability bottleneck and a contended hot-spot when there are enough parallel senders.
-This is why we saw very poor scalability and even a slowdown for the old implementation in the benchmark figure above when the process count is increased.
+This is why we saw very poor scalability and even a slowdown for the old implementation in the benchmark figure above.
 Now, we are ready to look at the new optimization.

 The Parallel Signal Sending Optimization
 ----------------------------------------